Governance or agility?

 The DataOps Manifesto has become a valuable resource to define the WHAT: what we are aiming to achieve with DataOps, and what DataOps will deliver.
 Our Philosophy of DataOps has been created to define the HOW: the way to deliver DataOps and the core pillars that should underpin any DataOps deployment.

 Sign the Philosophy and join the #TrueDataOps Community.
-Get access to more DataOps content updates each month from members, and reserve your copy of DataOps for Dummies, due for release in January 2021.
+Get access to more DataOps content updates each month from members, and reserve your copy of DataOps for Dummies, due for release soon.
 Rethink the way you work with your data.

 Having been involved in the delivery of big data analytics projects over the last 10 years, and data integration/data quality projects over the last 20 years, we have come to recognise similar challenges across the data teams in many organisations.